 To know Wisconsin is to know its cheese.
 The state’s love affair with cheese isn’t just reserved for something we are often fond of wearing on our heads.
 Even the cows seem to know that while bovines in other state may claim they’re happier, only Wisconsin’s cows (and goats and sheep for that matter) can be confident in the knowledge that the milk they produce go on to make the best artisanal cheese in the nation, reaping more awards than any other state.

 As one might expect for a state known for its originality, there is no shortage of creativity among Wisconsin’s cheese makers.
 Some 60 artisan cheesemakers are currently producing more than 600 different types of cheese, including hundreds of complex, one-of-a-kind artisanal, farmstead and organic varieties made by hand in small batches.

 But what does all that mean for the traveler?
-Just as the oenophile heads to Napa Valley for their grand wine tour, the compass for the artisan cheese enthusiast – in fact, any traveler interested in authentic Wisconsin fun and food – points directly to Wisconsin where its long list of master cheesemakers are passionate about their goods and share them proudly.
+Just as wine-lovers head to Napa Valley for their grand wine tour, the compass for the artisan cheese enthusiast – in fact, any traveler interested in authentic Wisconsin fun and food – points directly to Wisconsin, where its long list of master cheesemakers are passionate about their goods and share them proudly.
 Couple that with farmers’ markets, restaurants featuring regional ingredients, farm-fresh breakfasts at the local B&B and tours of the breweries and wineries producing cheese’s most complimentary beverages – and you have an epicurean’s dream getaway.

 To make your culinary trip even easier, we’ve done all the hard work of pinpointing the best sights, stops, tastes and tours for this culinary journey.
 Just use one of these two itineraries as a starting point and begin your taster’s tour across Wisconsin.